-The Rapid Robots workshop was part of the “Let’s Get Physical!” program of School of Machines, Making & Make-Believe, a summer school about coding and hardware tinkering.
-At the beginning we gave each participant a colorful gift bag, which contained three RC servos, a lollipop and other robot making essentials.
+The Rapid Robots workshop was part of the “Let’s Get Physical!” program of School of Machines, Making & Make-Believe, a summer school about coding and hardware tinkering, and it took place at Fablab Berlin.
+At the beginning we gave each participant a colorful gift bag, which contained three RC servos, a lollipop for good mood and a few robot-making essentials.
 The plan was to get physical with cutting knives and welding rods and to help everyone to build a moving robot during one week.

 The first days of the workshop involved rigorous prototyping with the servos, cardboard, plastic pieces, clothes pins and loads of tape.
 Thorough material research was also done by exploring a pile of one Euro shop trash and treasures from our basement.
 It did not take long until fake Crocs and a miniature Barbie started to take the shape of a robot.